 “You have heard that it was said, ‘An eye for an eye and a tooth for a tooth.’
 But I tell you not to resist an evil person.

 Have you ever noticed in Jesus' Sermon on the Mount how he gently prepares his audience to accept something new?
-He starts off by letting them know who is blessed and why (Matthew 5:2-12).
-He then goes on to point out that if they are going to follow Him, their behaviour will have to be different than those around them (Matthew 5:13-16).
+He lets them know who is blessed and why (Matthew 5:2-12).
+He then points out that if they follow Him, their behaviour will have to be different from those around them (Matthew 5:13-16).
 He enforces this by letting His listeners know that He is the fulfillment of the Law (Matthew 5:17-20).
-He then goes on to begin almost every topic with a variation of this set of words: "You have heard that is was said...but I tell you," referring to the laws of the Old Testament (Torah).
-In fact, for the rest of Matthew five that is how he begins each topic.
+He then begins almost every topic with a variation of this set of words: "You have heard that it was said...but I tell you," referring to the laws of the Old Testament (Torah).
+In fact, for the rest of Matthew five, that is how he begins each topic.
 He did this to contrast the Pharisaical interpretation of the Law with His fulfillment of its intent.
-And once again we see in the verses above that Jesus gets to the intent of the law and in the process shows us what grace is all about.
+Jesus gets to the law's intent and, in the process, shows us what grace is all about.

 Five Ways We Should Respond